12 Welding Tips for Beginners: Master Arc Welding Basics

 • Solvent wipe for oil and grease (acetone or other degreasers).

-Note that some electrodes (like E6011) tolerate less-than-perfect surfaces better because of their digging power, but for structural, pressure, or visible work always start clean.
+Note that some electrodes (like E6011) tolerate less-than-perfect surfaces better because of their digging power.
+But for structural, pressure, or visible work always start clean.

 Using a wire brush to remove surface rust before welding